ophub/amlogic-s9xxx-openwrt/documents/README.md

 ### 10.4 Customize feeds configuration file

-When you look at the feeds.conf.default file in the source code repository, have you noticed that it introduces many package source code repositories?
-Yes, we can find the source code repository provided by the official openwrt on GitHub, and many people share the branches and packages of openwrt.
-If you are familiar with them, you can add from here.
-For example, the [feeds.conf.default](https://github.com/coolsnowwolf/lede/blob/master/feeds.conf.default) in the coolsnowwolf source code repository.
+When looking at the feeds.conf.default file in the source code repository, you'll notice it includes many package source code repositories.
+Indeed, on GitHub you can find the official OpenWrt source code repositories as well as many community-contributed branches and packages.
+If you are familiar with these resources, you can add them here.
+For example, see the [feeds.conf.default](https://github.com/coolsnowwolf/lede/blob/master/feeds.conf.default) in the coolsnowwolf source code repository.

 ### 10.5 Customize OpenWrt default configuration files

 #### 10.5.1 First method is to add custom files during compilation

-When we are using openwrt, we have configured many pieces of software.
-Most of the configuration information of these software is saved in the /etc/config/ and other related directories of your openwrt.
-Copy these configuration information storage files to the files folder in the root directory of the repository on GitHub.
-Please keep the directory structure and file names the same.
-During the openwrt compilation, these configuration information storage files will be compiled into your firmware.
-The specific method is in the .github/workflows/build-openwrt-system-image.yml file.
-Let's take a look at this piece of code together:
+During your use of OpenWrt, many software packages have already been configured.
+Most of this configuration data is stored in the /etc/config/ and other related directories.
+Copy these configuration files to the files folder in the root directory of your GitHub repository, maintaining the same directory structure and file names.
+During OpenWrt compilation, these configuration files will be compiled into your firmware.
+The specific implementation is in the .github/workflows/build-openwrt-system-image.yml file, as shown below:

 ```yaml
 - name: Load custom configuration